-- a Starter unit to revise basic vocabulary and grammar. - eight teaching units; each unit has two vocabulary sections, two or more grammar presentations, and three or more communication sections.
+- a Starter unit to revise basic vocabulary and grammar. - eight teaching units; each unit has two vocabulary sections, three or more grammar presentations, and three or more communication sections.
 There is practice of the four skills throughout.
-Each unit has a whole page devoted to speaking skills and a whole page devoted to writing skills. - eight Review and four Cumulative review sections which provide revision of all the language and skills studied up to that point in the book. - four Project pages with quizzes, posters and games which provide a further opportunity for review and consolidation. - thirty-two pages of English Plus Options which include: - eight Extra listening and speaking pages to give further practice in these skills. - eight Curriculum extra pages which are linked to topics taught in other subject areas in secondary school. - eight Culture pages with topics that invite cultural comparisons. - eight Vocabulary puzzles pages with fun vocabulary games and activities for each unit.
+Each unit has a whole page devoted to speaking skills and a whole page devoted to writing skills. - eight Review pages, which provide revision of all the language covered in the unit. - eight two-page Exam preparation sections which consolidate the language of the unit, whilst focusing on developing students' exam skills, including useful tips in Polish and exam practice tasks. - thirty-two pages of English Plus Options which include: - eight Extra listening and speaking pages to give further practice in these skills. - eight Curriculum extra pages which are linked to topics taught in other subject areas in secondary school. - eight Culture pages with topics that invite cultural comparisons. - four Project pages with quizzes, posters and games which provide a further opportunity for review and consolidation. - four Cumulative review sections which provide revision of all the language and skills studied up to that point in the book.